Rosuav/StilleBot/SSL.md

     openssl rsa -in ....../privkey.pem >..../privkey.pem

 (With openssl 3, add the -traditional parameter.)
+This is not required when using Pike 9.0.12 or newer (Apr 2026).

 The "fullchain" certificate from LetsEncrypt is directly usable.
 If you obtain a certificate that comes with a separate authority chain (GoDaddy is known to